Primera Musa

-The album spawned six singles including, "Una noti", "Luces de colores" and "Enserio con ese q" a collaboration with rapper Anuel AA.
+The album spawned six singles including, "Una Noti", "Luces de Colores", "Drippeo Kbron" and "Serio Con Ese Q".
 A day prior to the album's release, Courtz released "Goddess" as the first single.
-"Qué vas a hacer hoy?" was a collaboration with fellow Puerto Rican singer De La Rose alongside the album and gained widespread attention.
-"Qué vas a hacer hoy?" became a trend in Spanish-language TikTok and became the singer's first commercial breakthrough.
+"Qué Vas Hacer Hoy?" is a collaborative single with fellow Puerto Rican singer De La Rose, which was released alongside the album.
+It later gained widespread attention and formed part of a trend on TikTok, becoming the singer's first commercial breakthrough.
 In Spain, the single reached the second spot in the PROMUSICAE Top 100 Canciones chart.

-Following the commercial success of "Qué vas a hacer hoy?", Omar Courtz's previous singles rose to attention charting in Spain, Argentina and more countries across Latin America.
+Following the commercial success of "Qué Vas Hacer Hoy?", Courtz's previous singles rose to further attention, charting in Spain, Argentina and other countries across Latin America.
+He followed Primera Musa with his second studio album, Por Si Mañana No Estoy (2026).

-It features appearances from De la Rose, Dei V, Rauw Alejandro, Luar la L and Bryant Myers.

-Composition

-Artistry

-According to Rolling Stone en español magazine, Omar Courtz wanted Primera musa to mean a rendition to Rimas' genres style and mix of genres and its influence in the Hispanic music sphere.

-Many Primera musa’s tracks are often written with spaced letters with either all caps or all lowercase.
+Background and composition